DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

-# DigiByte DigiFacts - JSON Web Service
-Provides DigiByte DigiFacts in JSON format.
-Supports multiple languages and dynamic data.

-## Translation Guide for Adding a New Language
+# DigiByte DigiFacts - Translation Guide for Adding Additional Languages

 This guide will show you how to translate all the DigiFacts into a new language with the help of ChatGPT.